-17.4 Where students or staff make private recordings of teaching sessions, video or web conferences, or other events facilitated by the College, whether face to face or in a virtual environment, the consent of all those being recorded should be obtained for any usage other than for private study/information (and in particular for any commercial use, or for publication on the internet).
-As a matter of ethical practice, any individuals being recorded be informed in advance of private recordings, even when the purpose is private study/information only.

-17.5 Official recordings made by the College (usually initiated by the person with lead responsibility for the event, or as a result of a wider institutional policy decision) shall be in accordance with procedures approved by a committee of the College appointed by Council to act on its behalf.
+- 17.4 Where students or staff make private recordings of or take photographs during teaching sessions, video or web conferences, or other events facilitated by the College, whether face to face or in a virtual environment, the consent of all those being recorded should be obtained for any usage other than for private study/information (and in particular for any commercial use, or for publication on the internet).
+As a matter of ethical practice, any individuals being recorded be informed in advance of private recordings, even when the purpose is private study/information only. - 17.5 Any recording made or photograph taken contrary to the Regulations shall not be published. - 17.6 Official recordings made by the College (usually initiated by the person with lead responsibility for the event, or as a result of a wider institutional policy decision) shall be in accordance with procedures approved by a committee of the College appointed by Council to act on its behalf.
 A member of the Professional Services staff designated by the Registrar and Secretary shall be responsible for facilitating the recording process and ensuring that the requirements of the Records Management Policy are met.